klashxx/ssh_force_command/README.md

 2. Simplify the **management** of allowed commands.

-  By standardize the configuration yaml file, way more easy and flexible than a random piped separated text file
+  By standardize the configuration yaml file, way more easy and flexible than a random piped separated text file.

 ## Installation